dart-archive/www.dartlang.org/src/site/tools/dartfmt/index.markdown

 Common command-line options for dartfmt include:

-`-w ` or `--write`
-: Write the output back into the source file.
-  By default, the output goes to standard output.
+`-h` or `--help`
+: Display help.

 `-l <value>` or `--max_line_length=<value>`
 : Wrap any lines longer than the specified value.
   The default value is 80.
 Comments are not affected.

-`-h` or `--help`
-: Display help.
+`-n ` or `--dry-run`
+: Show which files would be modified, but make no changes.

+`-w ` or `--overwrite`
+: Write the output back into the source file.
+  By default, the output goes to standard output.

 ## More information

 * [Dart Style Guide](/articles/style-guide/)